williamskyfurs/astrocosmos-craftyard/README.md

 # Astrocosmos Modpack

-Astrocosmos is a Minecraft modpack from the series Creative Infinity that focuses on space exploration and mechanic (and also planning to minimize the military).
+Astrocosmos is a Minecraft modpack from the series Creative Infinity that focuses on space exploration and mechanic.
+The main goal of this modpack is making you to be infinitely creative when building your world and ship, so you can admire and explore the microscale of our cosmos!
+This modpack also include fantasy military that at least blends subtly in your space-themed creativity.
+As the name suggest, this modpack is not suitable for playing in survival mode, but ill try to make every mod within are compatible for each other.
+Enjoy the modpack!
+Angkasa!

 > [!CAUTION]
 **Astrocosmos modpack needs to run in Minecraft 1.20.1 Forge 47.4.0 with allocated RAM greater than 8GB (i dont know why QwQ)**